-5.53 We have allowed for interest on our revised estimates of the capital requirement for K-factor and SEMO & NEMO cash amounts.
-We have used the interest rate proposed by the company and the adjusted the amounts this applied to reflect the amendments we made to the working capital.
-We will adjust the rate of interest to take account of more up to date information for the Final Determination.
+5.74 We have allowed for interest on our revised estimates of the capital requirement for K-factor and SEMO & NEMO cash amounts.
+We have used the revised interest rate of 4.5% proposed by the company which is consistent with Bank of England Base rates at the time of the final determination.
+We have adjusted the amounts this applied to reflect the amendments we made to the capital requirement.

-Allowance for the ability for the company to recover part of its cost of financing through the Gt term.
+Allowance for the ability for the company to recover part of its cost of financing through the G_t term.

-5.54 The company is able to recover actual costs of letters of credit through the Gt term of the Licence.
-We have used the company's estimate of £1.8m for this adjustment.
+5.75 The company is able to recover actual costs of letters of credit through the Gt term of the licence.
+We have used the company's estimate of £1.7m for this adjustment.